 Another one is MyPermissions, which allows you to see what apps you’ve connected to your Facebook, Twitter, and other accounts.

-They can be viewed, removed, and reported (if you find anything fishy) in a single interface.
+You can view, remove, and report them (if you find anything fishy) in a single interface.
 You can also change the data access privileges on the apps if you intend to keep them.

 Don’t want yet another phone app?
 Social Post Book Manager (Chrome extension) and TweetDelete are great alternatives to delete those embarrassing college posts.